noris-network/koris/docs/addons.rst

 ^^^^^^^^^^^^^

 Before starting, make sure koris is installed (see :doc:`installation`) and OpenStack is configured properly (see :ref:`prepare-openstack`).
-Most importantly, you will need to deploy your cluster with a network that is reachable from your workstation but also able to reach your identity provider.
+Most importantly, you will need to deploy your cluster in a network that is able to reach your identity provider.

 Configuration
 ^^^^^^^^^^^^^